-PURSUE is Jackson Hole’s premier training facility, offering group fitness classes in cycling, barre, megaformer, heated & non heated yoga, and strength & endurance training.
+PURSUE is Jackson Hole’s premier training facility, offering group fitness classes in cycling, barre, megaformer, boxing, heated & non heated yoga, and strength & endurance training.
 Our goal is to educate individuals on the importance of creating a strong health foundation, built on functional training methods and findings in exercise science, one that prevents injury and yields results.
 We have assembled an outstanding collection of coaches to guide you through a variety of programming that will lead you to your fitness and performance goals.

 While each discipline at Pursue is different, we will touch on 5 common themes in every class: